 Detection

 The object detection step receives the foreground point cloud as input data.
 A preprocessing step removes outlier points from the foreground point cloud.
 Then, a variant of the DBSCAN clustering algorithm is applied to the filtered point cloud to find cohesive segments or clusters.
-Finally, all clusters are classified by assigning them to a preconfigured object size category.

 Parameters